dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 Operational and pipelining processes vary greatly across projects and organizations by design.
 The pipeline design provided out-of-the-box is meant to serve as a boiler-plate.
 This is not a turnkey solution for enterprises.

 Some organizations will need to re-design the pipeline to meet their requirements.
-Enhancements such as multi-account support will be a requirement in some cases.
+Enhancements such as multi-account support will be needed in some cases.

 The out-of-the-box pipeline serves as a learning example--it should help a developer understand how to bring AWS's DevOps building blocks together for ML pipeline automation.
 It also provides a starting point for you to iterate on.